 I was provided a free STDCheck 10-test panel by STDCheck (value: $200) in exchange for writing this review of the experience.
 There was no editorial control or expectations from the company in regards to its content.

 I suppose that would have to be my first criticism of the STDCheck service: they still use the acronym for “sexually transmitted disease” rather than “infection.”
-At the same time, it’s hard to keep up with what the kids call this sort of thing these days, and STD is a pretty easy way to understand what the service does.
+At the same time, it’s hard to keep up with what the kids call this sort of thing these days, and STD is a pretty easy way to understand what the service does, since now a days you can even get at home std tests for a quick check on STDs on your body.

 It also helps fight the stigma by, well, completely sidestepping it.
 Aside from the general protections of HEPAA regulations and patient confidentiality, STDCheck goes a step further by not accepting health insurance – which means you won’t have the results of this test on your medical record.
 Not only that, their policy is: